ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: points_done

-        Actual number of samples acquired in the record specified by :py:data:`niscope.Session.fetch_record_number` from the :py:data:`niscope.Session.fetch_relative_to` and :py:data:`niscope.Session.fetch_offset` properties.
+        Actual number of samples acquired in the record specified by :py:attr:`niscope.Session.fetch_record_number` from the :py:attr:`niscope.Session.fetch_relative_to` and :py:attr:`niscope.Session.fetch_offset` properties.

         The following table lists the characteristics of this property.